Guide to the Best Online Ophthalmic Technician Schools

 As with most areas of healthcare, ophthalmology has seen a boom in demand, especially given the eye problems many suffer as they age.
 The need for ophthalmic technicians and assistants is particularly high given the national shortage of ophthalmic support staff caused by low unemployment rates and lack of awareness of this career niche.

 Numerous ophthalmic technician schools now offer online programs to help meet this demand and make it as easy as possible for students to learn and work while also meeting other obligations.
-It’s a worthwhile pursuit, too, with compensation for ophthalmic technicians at a respectable median salary of $37,940.
+It’s a worthwhile pursuit, too, with compensation for ophthalmic technicians at a respectable mean annual salary of $44,290.

 Types of Ophthalmic Technician Programs Offered Online